Curriculum

 Grades 10-12

-Driver's Education/Health Education is a combination class that allows students to complete the state requirements for the in class portion of driver’s education and examine current topics related to health and wellness.
+Driver's Education/Health Education is a combination class that allows students to complete the state requirements for the in-class portion of driver’s education and examine current topics related to health and wellness.
 The driver education program follows all Department of Education guidelines for classroom instruction.
 This course does NOT satisfy the requirement for in-car driver’s education.
-Students should register through an approved outside drivers education company of their choosing.
-Health education class will cover various dimensions of wellness to meet the well being of adolescents.
+Students should register through an approved outside driver's education company of their choosing.
+Health education class will cover various dimensions of wellness to meet the well-being of adolescents.

 Nutrition and Strength Training (NST) 1